-Healthy Habits: How to Stay Active While Traveling
+Healthy Habits: 5 Ways to Stay Active While Traveling

 Is one of your goals for 2017 to stick to a workout routine?
 If so, you’re not alone!
 Over 25 percent of those making New Year’s resolutions have fitness or health-related goals.
 While it may seem simple in nature, the act of changing your lifestyle to incorporate long-term healthy habits can be challenging, especially when “life” seems to get in the way.
 Whether it’s for work or pleasure, traveling is often a life scenario that can disrupt an exercise regimen.